Kathy Zarling Award of Excellence

 In 2023, we renamed the award of excellence to honor Kathy Zarling.
 Kathy was a chart member of MNACPVR starting back in 1990.
 She served as a Board member, President, Chair and on numerous committees.
 She has worked in nursing since 1970 and although she is retired, continues to work for Mayo as a Smoking Cessation Specialist and as a parish nurse.

-2025 Kathy Zarling Recipient: Aaron Pergolski
+2026 Kathy Zarling Recipient: Kara Sweere

 Previous Recipients